vstoppe/zsh/Readme.md

 # Notes

 - This config has no ssh-agent configuration for Linux.
 In my case it is done by a [systemd service](https://wiki.archlinux.org/index.php/SSH_keys#Start_ssh-agent_with_systemd_user)
+- This prompt might not show correct glyphs.
+It needs fonts with glyphs.
+It works with [Mononoki Nerd Font Mono](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Mononoki)

 # Installation